agrosner/DBFlow/usage2/usage/databases.md

 }
 ```

-`createDB` loads `GeneratedDatabaseHolderFactory` so KClass lookups such as `select from User::class` work after open.
-You can still call `DatabaseObjectLookup.loadHolder` yourself in multi-module apps.
+`createDB` registers generated adapters so KClass lookups such as `select from User::class` work after open. `select from User` uses the table companion and does not need a lookup.

 `DBSettings` fields you typically copy: